suhasmaddali/suhasmaddali/README.md

 * *Neural Hierarchical Interpolation of Time Series (N-HiTS) Model*
 * *Seasonal Auto-Regressive Integrated Moving Averages (SARIMA) Model*

-🔭 Furthermore, below are some of the tools used during my experience for generative AI:
+🔭 Furthermore, below are some of the tools used during my experience for __generative AI__:

 * *Langchain*
 * *Retrieval Augmented Generation (RAG)*